bd-j/prospector/doc/faq.rst

 optimizations from a number of different parameter values, drawn from the prior parameter distribution, in order to mitigate the problems posed by local maxima.

+Note that this optimization method requires that the number of data points (photometry or spectroscpy) be larger than the number of free model parameters.

 How do I plot the best fit SED?
 How do I plot uncertainties on that?
 ---------------------------------------------------------------------